Mathics3/mathics-core/FUTURE.rst

 ## `Forms, Boxing, and Formatting <https://github.com/Mathics3/mathics-core/blob/master/FUTURE.rst#2023-roadmap>`_

-It feels like this should be doable, or at least we start on this path.
+It feels like this should be doable, or at least we should start on this path.
 I believe we should be able to prototype in Mathics3, but I am open to making small changes in the code.
-I think something like a change to the implementation of ``MakeBoxes`` was requested where we need to be looking at "upvalues" instead of "ourvalues" or maybe it is the other way around.
-I do however believe there is a way where we can prototype this before committing to a full implementation.
+I think something like a change to the implementation of ``MakeBoxes`` was requested, where we need to be looking at "upvalues" instead of "ourvalues", or maybe it is the other way around.
+I do, however, believe there is a way we can prototype this before committing to a full implementation.

 ## `Performance <https://github.com/Mathics3/mathics-core/blob/master/FUTURE.rst#2023-roadmap>`_

 This is a more nebulous overall and needs to be broken down more.
-There are some shorter-term and more measurable steps you will below and elsewhere.
+There are some shorter-term and more measurable steps to take below and elsewhere.

 ### Initial Startup Time

 With the work done in 2023 to allow ``mathics.builtin`` modules to be loaded deterministically through a "load" function, we can probably reduce startup time by as much as 2 seconds or so.
-And at the same time, addresses problems that would be caused by scaling the number of built-in functions up many times.
+And at the same time, it addresses problems that would be caused by scaling the number of built-in functions up many times.

 More Custom kinds of (compound) Expressions and Fewer Conversions
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++